Letter 2747

 My dear and ever so kind Emiliya Karlovna!

 On my return from a trip to see some relatives I found your letter waiting for me here.
 It made me extremely happy.
-Until now I hadn't shown Cherevichki in its renovated form to anyone [1], I had received no one's opinion or response, and that is why it was especially pleasant for me that the first sympathetic response should come to me from you, my ever so nice benefactress [2].
+Until now I hadn't shown Cherevichki in its renovated form to anyone [1], I had received no one's opinion or response, and that is why it was especially pleasant for me that the first agreeable response should come to me from you, my ever so nice benefactress [2].
 It goes without saying that there was no one I wanted to please more than you, since I place great hopes on your performance of the role of Oksana.
 But when will this happen?!
 It will be very difficult to organize this in Moscow.
 I am by no means afraid of the possibility of Miss Klimentova being angry at me — let her be angry if such is her temperament.
 No, what worries me is that all the principal roles in the new operas in Petersburg have been allocated to you [3], and, consequently, it seems very improbable that they would release you so that you can come to Moscow, even if only for a short time.
 It is far more likely that I shall get to experience the joy of seeing you in the role of Oksana in Petersburg during the season coming after this one.
 Maybe I shall live to see this!
 But for the time being I can rejoice at the thought that this role is to your liking.
 You were indeed vividly present in my imagination when I worked on the revision of my opera this spring.

 As for my Moscow cast, I must say — this is between you and me — that Oksana worries me far less than does Vakula.
 With her pretty little voice, her good looks and those manners she has of a simple country lass, Klimentova will in any case not be bad, although in my eyes she cannot replace you, not even one-hundredth part of you.
 But my dear Usatov [4], all my respect and sympathy for his merits notwithstanding, seems to me very unsuitable for the role of Vakula, and I am very, very worried on his account.